 The Department of Real Estate Assessments will value real property based on closed and recorded property transfers that occurred during the previous calendar year and issue an assessment to the property owner.
-If few homes have sold in a neighborhood and they were were small homes and/or in poorer condition, it will pull assessments down.
+If few homes have sold in a neighborhood and they were small homes and/or in poorer condition, it will pull assessments down.
 If higher value properties sell, the assessments in a neighborhood will increase.
 The evaluations are done on a broader scale and many times, the assessor has never been to your home (unlike an appraiser).

 Alexandria Real Estate Assessments vs. Appraisals

 When you refinance or buy a home, the bank will hire an independent appraiser to value a property using current as well as settled sales.
 However, those sold properties must have sold in the past three to six months.
 This value will markedly differ from an assessment if market conditions are improving or declining.
 The appraiser will also visit the property and walk through the interior of the home, around the exterior, and the lot.